chocolatey/choco-wiki/Security.md

 For more information on the specifics, see [#36](https://github.com/chocolatey/choco/issues/36) and [#501](https://github.com/chocolatey/choco/issues/501).

-### Chocolatey.org (the community feed)
+## Chocolatey.org Packages
+Chocolatey.org has a community repository of packages known as the community feed / community repository.
+These packages are created by folks in the community and due to distribution rights, they usually contain instructions on how to download software from official distribution points.

 **NOTE: For Organizational Use of Chocolatey** - First of all, it goes without stating that if you are a business and you are using Chocolatey, you should think long and hard before trusting an external source you have no control over (chocolatey.org packages, in addition to all of the binaries that download from official distribution channels over the internet).
 It is too easy to set up your [[own private feed|How-To-Host-Feed]] where you can vet packages and have complete control over the binaries and what gets installed.
 This is what we recommend for businesses that use Chocolatey in production scenarios (and what many of them do).
 There is a [great article written up](https://puppetlabs.com/blog/chocolatey-hosting-your-own-server) on the reasoning and options for hosting your own server.

 1. Users can report malicious packages/software directly to the site administrators using a form found on every package page.
 1. Everything is enforced as HTTPS where it should be.
 This reduces DNS poisoning attacks.
 1. As of October 2014, packages submitted to the community feed (https://chocolatey.org) are moderated and approved before they become live.
 1. Some packages move into a trusted status.
-This is usually when the package maintainer is also the software maintainer, but can also occur when the maintainer(s) are trusted and the package is submitted without issues.
+This is usually when the package maintainer is also the software maintainer, but can also occur when the maintainer(s) are trusted and multiple versions of a package have been submitted without issues.
 1. Packages that download binaries (installers, zip archives) are checked to ensure that the binary is coming from the official distribution source.
 1. If the package has a checksum, it provides a further integrity check that the downloadable the maintainer/moderator checked is the same binary that the user gets.
 1. Checksums of of included binaries are shown to allow for folks to perform independent verification.
 We've move to adding an additional VERIFICATION file for verifying the binaries.
 This will start to show up more over 2016.
 1. Packages are run through Virus Total to produce a second opinion on the relative safety of the package and underlying software that is contained or downloaded by the package.
 The verification of this is shown on the site.

+With all of that said, you may want to ensure you build trust with each package as the software is coming from somewhere on the internet sometimes and moderators only validate that the package gets the software from those official distribution points, not necessarily the software itself.
+While VirusTotal provides a bit more of a validation against the binaries, if the maintainer is not using checksums in the package, there isn't a guarantee that the vendor did not pull a switch on the binary.
+If you are concerned about that you

-### Chocolatey Professional / Chocolatey for Business
+## Chocolatey Professional / Chocolatey for Business
-1. Licensed editions of Chocolatey perform runtime virus scan verification.
+1. [Licensed editions of Chocolatey](https://bit.ly/choco_pro_business) perform runtime virus scan verification.
 We highly recommend a security conscious company look to the business routes for more security (and locking down of components, like locking down folders even more and other nice tweaks that a business would want to make).

-### Future Chocolatey enhancements
+## Future Chocolatey enhancements
 1. Moderators will cryptographically sign packages with a GPG key that they own.
 This will allow folks to trust moderators.
 1. Users will also cryptographically sign packages so we can provide authenticity that the package came from them.
 1. We'll show the package checksum on the website for folks that want to verify the package is brought down appropriately.